Babas10/ADA_JEX2017/Project/README.md

 # Dataset
 ## List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.

-News On the Web : New on the web, contains downloadable, full-text corpus data set from ( NOW, Wikipedia, COCA, COHA, GloWbE) that are in English and the Corpus del Español data set.
-From the English data set there are two that contains 20 English speaking countries.
-In order to have a quick overview of the available data, we check in the amount of time some key words "Intolerance", "Gluten", "Health" appear in 3 data sets.
+New on the web, contains downloadable, full-text corpus data set from ( NOW, Wikipedia, COCA, COHA, GloWbE) that are in English and the Corpus del Español data set.
+From the English data set there are two of them that contains 20 English speaking countries.
+In order to have a quick overview of the available data, we check how many times some key words "Intolerance", "Gluten", "Health" appear in 3 data sets.

 | Data Set | Countries | # Health | # Gluten | # Intolerant |
 |----------|-----------|----------|----------|--------------|